friedrith/node-wifi/README.md

 </p>
 </div>

-**I am looking for maintainers who could help me to handle all improvements and bug fixes about this project because the hardware/os dependencies make it quite hard to test.**
+**I have great ambitions for this project and I am looking for maintainers who could help me to handle all improvements and bug fixes about this project because the hardware/os dependencies make it quite hard to test.
+You can contact me at [thibfrie@gmail.com](mailto:thibault.friedrich@gmail.com)**

 The node-wifi module allows mac, windows and linux users to interact with surrounding wifi networks through various methods.
 These methods include scanning for wifi access points and connecting to these access points.